graebnerc/EE-Complexity18/README.md

 # EE-Complexity18

-This repo contains the code material for the Complexity Economics course at the Exploring Economics Summer Academy 2018 in Neudietendorf.
+This repo contains code examples and solutions for the Complexity Economics course at the Exploring Economics Summer Academy 2018 in Neudietendorf.